 Follow us on Instagram.
 Leave a comment that you follow us.
 (If you already follow us on Instagram, let us know!
 And thank you.)

-Share about Evelin T Designs’ June 2020 Release on Facebook, your blog or Instagram (#evelintdesigns).
+Share about Evelin T Designs’ Winter/Christmas 2020 Release on Facebook, your blog or Instagram (remember to tag us #evelintdesigns).
 Leave a comment that you shared and thank you.

 And now, let’s see the stamps in action!

 For this card featuring Baby, It’s Cold Outside, I drew slopes on my white cardstock with a light pencil and cut it out using my trusty cutterpede scissors.
 After cutting the slopes, I added faux stitching lines using a light blue colored pencils to add interest.
 I stamped my sledding Munster unto white cardstock and colored it with my prismacolor colored pencils.
 To create depth, I layer the colors until I achieve the effect I wanted.
 I also used a white jelly roll to add highlights to the Munster and sled.

 I used the MISTI to position where I wanted to stamp the sentiment and stamped it a couple of times to get a crisp, dark image.
 After that, I decided where I wanted the slopes to be positioned on the card and adhered the furthermost piece with glue.
 I colored in the trees with colored pencils to set the scene.
 Then, I used foam tape to pop the next two layers of slope and my adorable Munster.
 To finish off the card, I added stickles on the slopes and the front part of the sled to add some sparkles.
 Lastly, I added stars sequins to complete the card.